couchbaselabs/agent-catalog/docs/README.md

    you can find them in the `rosetta_logs` scope of your Couchbase instance.
 For logs stored locally, you can find them in the `./rosetta-activity` directory. _We recommend the former, as it allows for easy ad-hoc analysis through Couchbase Query and/or Couchbase Analytics._
-2. **Log Analysis**: For users with Couchbase Analytics enabled, we provide two views to help you get started with conversational-based agents:
+2. **Log Analysis**: For users with Couchbase Analytics enabled, we provide three views to help you get started with conversational-based agents:
-    1. `Sessions (sid, start_t, vid, msgs)`, which provides one record per (conversational) session.
+    1. `Sessions (sid, start_t, vid, msgs)`, which provides one record per session (alt. trajectory).
 Each session record contains the session ID `sid`, the start time `start_t`, the catalog version `vid`, and a list of messages `msgs`.
 The `msgs` field details all events that occurred during the session (e.g., the user's messages, the response to the user, the internal "thinking" performed by the agent, the agent's transitions between tasks, etc...).